amraboelela/ldb-dump/README.md

 ### Usage

     ldb-dump [-v] <Database name> [<Prefix>]
-    -v: This switch means printing values along with keys
+    -v: Print values along with keys.
+If empty then will print keys only
     Database name: It can also be the path to the db if not in current path
-    Prefix: The prefix of keys you want to see in the db
+    Prefix: The prefix of keys you want to see in the db.
+If empty, then will print all keys

 **Examples**